davidnoah/clearbit-challenge/README.md

 For the scope of the application, a full React/Redux frontend is overkill.
 That being said, I implemented the frontend like this to highlight my skills in React/Redux.

-Also, the .env file has been checked in to Github.
-I would have normally put this file behind an ansible-vault encryption or .gitignored the .env file all together.

 ---
 ### Server
 The app uses Ruby/Sinatra on the server-side and is built in a Model View Controller architecture.
 I knew that I could break up the functionality of this app in to two endpoints.